-(a) High water elevations.
+- (a) High water elevations.
 Structures must be placed in accordance with any floodplain regulations applicable to the site.
-Where these controls do not exist, the elevation to which the lowest floor, including basement, is placed or flood-proofed must be determined as follows: For lakes, by placing the lowest floor at a level at least three feet above the highest known water level, or three feet above the ordinary high water level, whichever is higher.

-(b) Water-oriented accessory structures, boat houses, guest houses, and similar structures will not be allowed in order to preserve the water quality and aesthetic integrity of the City of Dassel.

-(c) Stairways, lifts, and landings.
+Where these controls do not exist, the elevation to which the lowest floor, including basement, is placed or flood-proofed must be determined as follows: For lakes, by placing the lowest floor at a level at least three feet above the highest known water level, or three feet above the ordinary high-water level, whichever is higher. - (b) Water-oriented accessory structures.
+Each lot may have one water-oriented accessory structure not meeting the normal structure setback in § 154.11(B)(1) of this ordinance if this water-oriented accessory structure complies with the following provisions: - 1.
+The structure or facility must not exceed ten feet in heigh, exclusive of safety rails, and cannot occupy an area greater than 250 square feet.
+Detached decks must not exceed eight feet above grade at any point; - 2.
+The setback of the structure or facility from the ordinary high water level must be at least ten feet; - 3.
+The structure or facility must be treated to reduce visibility as viewed from public waters and adjacent shorelands by vegetation, topography, increased setbacks or color, assuming summer, leaf-on conditions; - 4.
+The roof may be used as a deck with safety railes, but must not be enclosed or used as a storage area; - 0.
+The structure or facility must not be designed or used for human contain water supply or sewage treatment facilities; and - 1.
+As an alternative for general development and recreational water-oriented accessory structures used solely for watercraft storage, and including storage of related boating and water-oriented sporting equipment, may occupy an area up to 400 square feet provided the maximum width of the structure is 20 feet as measured parallel to the configuration of the shoreline. - (c) Stairways, lifts, and landings.
 Stairways and lifts are the preferred alternative to major topographic alterations for achieving access up and down bluffs and steep slopes to shore areas.
-Stairways and lifts must meet the following design requirements:

-1. Stairways and lifts must not exceed four feet in width on residential lots.
-Wider stairways may be used for commercial properties, public open-space recreational properties, and planned unit developments.

-2. Landings for stairways and lifts on residential lots must not exceed 32 square feet in area.
+Stairways and lifts must meet the following design requirements: - 1.
+Stairways and lifts must not exceed four feet in width on residential lots.
+Wider stairways may be used for commercial properties, public open-space recreational properties, and planned unit developments. - 2.
+Landings for stairways and lifts on residential lots must not exceed 32 square feet in area.
 Landings larger than 32 square feet may be used for commercial properties, public open-space recreational properties, and planned unit developments.

-3. Canopies or roofs are not allowed on stairways, lifts, or landings.

-4. Stairways, lifts, and landings shall be constructed above the ground on posts or pilings and built in a manner that ensures control of soil erosion.

-5. Stairways, lifts, and landings must be located in the most visually inconspicuous portions of lots, as viewed from the surface of the public water assuming summer, leaf-on conditions, whenever practical.

-6. Residential lots shall have no more than one lift and one stairway.

-7. Facilities such as ramps, lifts, or mobility paths for physically handicapped persons are also allowed for achieving access to shore areas, provided that the dimensional and performance standards of subsections (1) to (5) above are compiled with in addition to the requirements of Minn.
+- 3. Canopies or roofs are not allowed on stairways, lifts, or landings. - 4.
+Stairways, lifts, and landings shall be constructed above the ground on posts or pilings and built in a manner that ensures control of soil erosion. - 5.
+Stairways, lifts, and landings must be located in the most visually inconspicuous portions of lots, as viewed from the surface of the public water assuming summer, leaf-on conditions, whenever practical. - 6.
+Residential lots shall have no more than one lift and one stairway. - 7.
+Facilities such as ramps, lifts, or mobility paths for physically handicapped persons are also allowed for achieving access to shore areas, provided that the dimensional and performance standards of subsections (1) to (5) above are compiled with in addition to the requirements of Minn.
 Rules, Chapter 1340, as it may be amended from time to time.